Elekekic/Elekekic/README.md

 </h3>

  ### ―― 💌 Aβout mε

-- I'm a 19 y/o junior full-stack developer from Trieste,Italy 🌍 and I strive to progress at least 1% daily

 - Passionate about learning new languages, both computer and natural, to broaden my opportunities